Devendrasingh8/-Predicting_Flight_Delays/README.md

 Another interesting observation is that SouthWest Airlines and American Airlines are two of the other top 5 in terms of number of flights and they are both above that threshold that we want to avoid.

-igure 4.
+Figure 4.
 Percentage of delayed flights by airline

 Most Popular Destinations with the largest arrival delay: Because there are a total of 358 destination airports within 341 cities, I decided to focus only on the top 30.